-What are the potential long term implications of the use of drones?
+What are the long-term implications of the use of drones?

-With the lack of overarching strategy, many leaders may see drones as a low cost—human and financial—alternative to war.
-Under this logic, the U.S. may decide not to invade Yemen or Somalia with ground troops, but instead conduct undeclared wars in these and other countries, with little or no Congressional or public oversight, and operating outside of legal norms.
+With the lack of overarching strategy, many mistakenly see drones as a low cost—human and financial—alternative to war.
+By deviating from conventional authorized and specified wars that start and stop, the drones program allows the U.S. to remain in a constant state of endless war.
+This shifts the strikes into covert operations with little or no congressional or public oversight, and operating outside of legal norms.